|

 unused substitutes: |

-Ted Ditchburn (Tottenham Hotspur FC),
+Ted Ditchburn (Tottenham Hotspur FC

-Tommy Garrett (Blackpool FC),
+Tommy Garrett (Blackpool FC (FL 7th>=)),

-Ray Barlow (West Bromwich Albion FC),
+Ray Barlow (West Bromwich Albion FC

-Roy Bentley (Chelsea FC),
+Roy Bentley (Chelsea FC (FL 21st>19th)),

-Redfern Froggatt (Sheffield Wednesday FC) and
+Redfern Froggatt (Sheffield Wednesday FC

-Jack Froggatt (Portsmouth FC). |
+Jack Froggatt (Portsmouth FC (FL

 team notes: |

-Billy Wright extends his record appearance tally, he also overtakes
+Billy Wright also overtakes

 the UK appearance record, previously held by Wales' Billy Meredith.